Monday, August 31, 2015

 Review

 Based on what I've heard about JUPITER ASCENDING, it's a colossal space epic like The Phantom Menace.
 Both movies fell short of expectations due to the overreliance on visuals and plot incoherence.
-Unlike the Star Wars prequels that became an unexpected hit aside from its deficiencies, JUPITER bombed all of its income at the box office and didn't do well with criticism.
+Unlike the Star Wars prequels, which became unexpected hits aside from their deficiencies, JUPITER bombed all of its income at the box office and didn't do well with criticism.
 Nothing more than this film could continue the directional efforts of The Wachowskis.
 Strictly speaking, the siblings have made a movie this disappointing since Matrix Revolutions - which was the lacklustre conclusion to the Matrix seriesJUPITER is a confusing, over-the-top sci-fi melodrama with most parts not belonging.
 Some lines of wooden dialogue ruin the whole feature.

 The acting from Mila Kunis, Channing Tatum and Eddie Redmayne puts me in no mood to see their bad portrayals.
 I could never expect an award-winning British actor like Eddie to appear in this unpromising feature.
 He is an exceptional actor for his Oscar-winning portrayal of Stephen Hawking.
 But Eddie couldn't even get a villainous character right!
 He can only do it in a whisper and yell like an overgrown spoiled child when angry.
 The only best performance I can compliment JUPITER is from Sean Bean, and it's a pity his talents got wasted as the film succumbs to being a big cluster of visual spectacles.